willsanderson/homio-next/README.md

 Original guide:
 https://github.com/iamtherufus/Homio#-getting-started

-You don’t have to install the original Homio dashboard itself, but the environment (resources, mode, etc.) should be set up the same way.
+Note: You don’t have to install the original Homio dashboard itself, but the environment (resources, mode, etc.) should be set up the same way.

 ---

-### 2. Copy/Overwrite Hemma files into your config
+### 2. Copy Hemma files into your config

-From this repo, copy the following into your Home Assistant `/config` directory:
+From this repo, copy (or replace) the following into your Home Assistant `/config` directory:

 - `dashboards/hemma/` → `/config/dashboards/hemma/`
 - `dashboards/templates/includes/` → `/config/dashboards/templates/includes/`